whisthq/vm-scripts/README.md

-# Fractal Cloud Computers Setup Scripts
+# Fractal Computers Setup Scripts

-This repository contains the Fractal PowerShell scripts that get launched at creation of a cloud computer to set it up in a specific configuration.
-These scripts can be toggled from a selection on the Fractal website in the cloud computer creation page, and are then fed to the Azure SDK when the VM gets created.
+This repository contains the Fractal PowerShell scripts that get launched at creation of a cloud computer to set it up in a specific configuration, or when a user sets up their personal computer for peer-to-peer streaming.
+The cloud scripts can be toggled from a selection on the Fractal website in the cloud computer creation page, and are then fed to the Azure SDK when the VM gets created.
 A combination of many scripts can be selected.

+## Cloud Setup Scripts

-The general script, `master.ps1`, always gets installed and sets up the cloud computer for optimal general usage with Fractal.
+The general script, `cloud.ps1`, always gets installed and sets up the cloud computer for optimal general usage with Fractal.
 The following tasks are performed by the general script:

 - Update Windows
 - Update Firewall to allow ICMP pings